 Inbound Number Dialed: Records the number that a client will dial to get into your phone system

-External Number: Records numbers that is not part of your phone system (Inbound and Outbound Calls)
+External Number: Records numbers that are not a part of your phone system (Inbound and Outbound Calls)

 Agent: Records the desired agents/extensions (Inbound and Outbound Calls)